AdaCore/spark2014/docs/ug/gnatprove.rst

 zero.
 The explanations in the table below should be read with the context that is given by the source location.

-The left column of the table contains the *tag* for each error message.
-Using option ``--show-tag``, |GNATprove| prints the tag for each error message at the end of the message, in brackets.
+The left column of the table contains the *tag* identifying each warning or error message.

 The following table shows the kinds of warnings issued by proof.